 1. Apply for permission to be self-employed during your studies

-Since you already have a residence permit in Germany, you could ask a foreigners’ authority (“Ausländerbehörde”) to authorize your self-employed activity separately (Erlaubnis zur Ausübung einer Selbständigkeit).
+Since you already have a residence permit in Germany, you could ask an immigration office (“Ausländerbehörde”) to authorize your self-employed activity separately (Erlaubnis zur Ausübung einer Selbständigkeit).

-One paragraph in the law says, that a person with an existing residence permit in Germany, might get approval for self-employment.
-They must be capable of performing the selected business activity and prove it with certifications or permits.
+One paragraph in the law says that a person with an existing residence permit in Germany might get approval for self-employment.
+They must be capable of performing the selected business activity and prove it with certifications or licenses.

 Also, in that case, the student is only allowed to work 120 full or 240 half days in a year.
 Self-employment must not hinder the success of the study.

-2. Start the company without the permission for self-employment
+2. Start the company without permission for self-employment

-Therefore, you and your partners need to hire people immediately from the beginning, to avoid working in the company (unless your partners are permitted to self-employment).
-However, it may be possible in certain cases if the position as managing director doesn’t constitute a self-employed activity.
+Therefore, you and your partners need to hire people immediately from the beginning to avoid working in the company (unless your partners are permitted to self-employment).
+However, it may be possible in some instances if the position of managing director isn’t categorized as a self-employed activity.

 3. Extend your student residence permit after graduation

 In Germany, all students have the opportunity to look for a job for 18 months after graduation.
-Thus, upon successful completion of the studies, you can apply for an extension of a residence permit for up to 18 months.
+Thus, upon successfully completing the studies, you can apply for an extension of a residence permit for up to 18 months.

 4. Apply for a new residence permit for self-employed

 The last option will be to apply for a new residence permit which will allow you to open a business in Germany or become self-employed.
-The benefit of this permit, that you can still study at university as long as you have a visa and money to support yourself.
+The benefit of this permit is that you can still study at university as long as you have a visa and money to support yourself.